defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

 How should clients of our `CollectionView` provide a layout?
 We want our collection to behave as a native SwiftUI component, it would therefore be tempting to use [function builders](https://www.swiftbysundell.com/articles/deep-dive-into-swift-function-builders) to have a SwiftUI-inspired syntax for layout construction too.
-IMHO this is a bit too much, as the current compositional layout API is already declarative and simple enough.
+But since the current compositional layout API is already declarative and simple, I think it is simpler to just use it as is, rather than introducing a new syntax and the code to support it.

 Our compositional layout internally requires a section layout provider trailing closure, so this is what our public type interface will let the user customize: